kbengine/kbengine.github.com/docs/concepts/layout.md

 	Real-time processing logic game, such as: AOI, Navigate, AI, Fighting, etc.
 	Cellapp can deploy multiple processes on multiple machines, Multiple processes can be automated load balancing.
+	The game logic processing related to space and position.

 	· client:
 	Our client will provide the basic framework, Excluding rendering and input/output,